EttusResearch/fpga/docs/usrp3/build_instructions.md

 - Navigate to `usrp3/top/{project}` where project is:
   + b200: For USRP B200 and USRP B210

+- To build a binary configuration bitstream run `make <target>` where the target is specific to each product.
+To get a list of supported targets run `make help`.

+- The build output will be specific to the product and will be located in the `usrp3/top/{project}/build` directory.
+Run `make help` for more information.

+## Build Instructions (Xilinx Vivado only)

+- Download and install [Xilinx Vivado 2014.4](http://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools/2014-4.html) (Not 2014.4.1)
+  + You may need to acquire an implementation license to build some USRP designs.
+    Please check the Xilinx Requirements document above for the FPGA technology used by your USRP device.

+- Navigate to `usrp3/top/{project}` where project is:
   + x300: For USRP X300 and USRP X310
   + e300: For USRP E310

+- To add vivado to the PATH and to setup up the Xilinx build environment run
+  + `source setupenv.sh` (If Vivado is installed in the default path /opt/Xilinx/Vivado) _OR_
+  + `source setupenv.sh --vivado-path=<VIVADO_PATH>` (where VIVADO_PATH is a non-default installation path)

 - To build a binary configuration bitstream run `make <target>` where the target is specific to each product.
 To get a list of supported targets run